-The standard formula assessment of the amount of capital required to be held for undiversified equity risk has increased by 29% since year-end 2018.
-This is mainly driven by an increase in overall profitability which causes the business to have a larger risk profile in comparison to the previous year.
+The standard formula assessment of the amount of capital required to be held for undiversified equity risk has increased by 71% since year end 2020.
+This is mainly driven by increases in the symmetric adjustment that allows for market conditions in the amount equities are stressed under Solvency II, and movements in the EIOPA yield curve over the period.